Health

 In an effort to create a happy and healthy camp community for your son, it is critical that you complete his health forms by the due date.
 We request that the Health Form be filled out online and the Physician’s Examination Form be downloaded for completion by the physician and faxed back or uploaded back into your son’s account once completed.
 The fax number is on the form and no cover sheets or copies of immunizations are needed (please submit only the 1-page).
 Our medical staff review all forms prior to Opening Day.
 Campers will not be allowed to remain at camp without completed forms.
 If your son’s physical is scheduled for a time after the due date of the Physician’s Examination Form, that is okay.
 Submit the form when completed.
 In this case, complete all other forms by the due date.

 Please have the physician complete the camp Physician’s Examination Form as it meets our accreditation standards.
-School and Sports Physical Forms do not give us the information we need for camp.
+School and Sports Physical Forms and forms from other camps do not give us the information we need for camp.
 We do not need immunization records.
-The doctor attests that immunizations are up to date, on the Physician’s Examination Form.
+The doctor attests to immunization status, on the Physician’s Examination Form.

 Health Insurance and Authorization Form